 Students will prepare for a career in auto mechanics through this ASE, NATEF, and AYES certified second year course.
 The course will consist of advanced auto mechanical theory.

-REMARKS: GAP 10 students may enroll.
-This class will meet for 2-1/2 hours daily.
+REMARKS: This class will meet for 2-1/2 hours daily.
 West students are transported to and from Central.